microsoft/finops-toolkit/docs/_docs/framework/capabilities/optimize/architecting.md

 ## ✋ Before you begin

-Integrating the [Cloud Adoption Framework (CAF)](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/)and the [Well-Architected Framework (WAF)](https://learn.microsoft.com/azure/well-architected/pillars) with the FinOps approach is crucial for a comprehensive and effective cloud governance strategy, especially when leveraging Microsoft Azure.
+Integrating the [Cloud Adoption Framework (CAF)](https://learn.microsoft.com/azure/cloud-adoption-framework) and the [Well-Architected Framework (WAF)](https://learn.microsoft.com/azure/well-architected/pillars) with the FinOps approach is crucial for a comprehensive and effective cloud governance strategy, especially when leveraging Microsoft Azure.
 Here's a refined list of prerequisites considering these frameworks:

-- **Microsoft Azure Fundamentals:** Gain familiarity with Azure services and features, including compute, storage, networking, databases, and security, aligning with the CAF's guidelines for Azure adoption.
+- **Microsoft Azure fundamentals:** Gain familiarity with Azure services and features, including compute, storage, networking, databases, and security, aligning with the CAF's guidelines for Azure adoption.
-- **Architectural Principles and WAF Pillars:** Familiarize yourself with architectural best practices outlined in the Well-Architected Framework's pillars: operational excellence, security, reliability, performance efficiency, and cost optimization.
+- **Architectural principles and WAF pillars:** Familiarize yourself with architectural best practices outlined in the Well-Architected Framework's pillars: operational excellence, security, reliability, performance efficiency, and cost optimization.
 - **Azure Resource Management and CAF Landing Zones:** Learn how to manage Azure resources using Azure Resource Manager (ARM) templates or Infrastructure as Code (IaC) tools like Azure Bicep or Terraform.
 Understand the concept of CAF landing zones for implementing Azure environments aligned with best practices.

 <br>